Linux FPAC mini-HOWTO

 #

-Replace %u with %f if you want to handle users or other nodes SSID.
+Replace %u with %f if you want to handle users or other nodes with SSID.

 After editing this file you need to restart /usr/local/sbin/ax25d daemon.